ernestyalumni/HrdwCCppCUDA/Voltron/Source/UnitTests/Cpp/README.md

 A pointer to any type of object can be assigned to variable of type `void*`, but pointer to function (Sec.
 12.5), or pointer to member (Sec.
 20.6) cannot.

+In addition
+- `void*` can be assigned to another `void*`
+- `void*`s can be compared for equality and inequality, and
+- `void*` can be explicitly converted to another type.

+Other operations unsafe because compiler cannot know what kind of object is really pointed to.

+To use `void*`, we must explicitly convert it to a ptr to specific type.

 cf. Functional Programming in C++.
 Ivan Čukić.
 November 2018 ISBN 9781617293818 320 pages Manning Publications